 Manoverboard uses typography as their main design components

 This form of design seems simple but is actually pretty tough to pull off and can be beautiful when done right.
 Here’s an excellent list of websites with interesting Type Design via Awwwards.

-This form of design will grow in popularity in 2019 – especially for content-based sites and apps – because of it’s simplistic and flat nature., which draws the user’s focus to the content rather than the design.
+This form of design will grow in popularity—especially for content-based sites and apps – because of it’s simplistic and flat nature., which draws the user’s focus to the content rather than the design.

 Increased focus on security

-According to IdentifyForce, 2018 was the worst year so far for web security breaches.
+According to IdentifyForce, 2018 was the worst year for web security breaches.
 This has made consumers more concerned with the security precautions taken by the web services they use.

-These are just a few predictions for the design trends we’ll see in 2019.
+These are just a few predictions for the design trends we’ll see this year.
 Have predictions of your own?
 Leave a comment below and tell us about it!

 Thanks for reading.

 - If you’d like a step-by-step intro to find out if UI design is right for you - sign up here for our free 7-day UI short course.